 Finding that perfect property for sale in the French Alps is no small task.
 Whether it’s about owning a chalet in Val d’Isère for Christmas breaks or extended summer escapes, or an apartment in Méribel for that weekend ski getaway, there are dozens of alpine ski resorts, each with their own characters and fortés.
 At Athena Advisers, we have scoured the entire alpine market to select only the best ski chalets and most desirable apartments across the French Alps most popular ski resorts.
 Our property experts, who all have an intimate understanding of the properties and ski resorts, will guide you through the entire buying process, from securing a mortgage to organising a VAT rebate and purchase completion.

-The traditional alpine ski chalet or an apartment within a chalet-style building are the most common types of properties for sale in the French Alps.
-However, over the last few years, new-build properties have become highly sought after due to the lower buying costs (2%-2.5% vs 7-8% for resale ski properties) and the ability to recuperate 20% VAT from the purchase price.
+Over the last few years, new-build properties have become highly sought after due to the lower buying costs (2%-2.5% vs 7-8% for resale ski properties) and the ability to recuperate 20% VAT from the purchase price.
 This has led to trends of larger family-sized new-build apartments and even semi-chalets becoming in-demand.

 Then, as most resorts have grown, some considerably, since the European skiing boom of the 1980s, the local councils are becoming increasingly stringent with the number of new ski properties that can be developed.
 This has put new-build properties of all types, be it a chalet, apartment or penthouse, even higher in demand.